 This 18-hole private course that annually hosts the local LPGA Championship is located in Northeast Portland, a wedge from the Columbia River (although you cannot see the river from the course).
-It is an old-school, attractive course.
+The course at Columbia Edgewater Country Club is an old-school, attractive course.
 The generally narrow holes are lined with beautiful old tall trees, and include many traps and a smattering of water features.
 Very well maintained, with true greens, and a pleasure to play (despite the jets going to and from neighboring Portland International Airport).
-It has an excellent practice facility and attractive club house.
-It’s a little hilly, but a nice walk.
+Columbia Edgewater Country Club has an excellent practice facility and attractive club house.
+The golf course is a little hilly, but a nice walk.

 Opened in 1925 as the 5th private course and 7th 18-hole course in the area.
 In 1948, the course was decimated as part of the Vanport flood.
 Recovery efforts included the planting of over 250 Sequoia saplings.
 The original clubhouse was located on the Columbia River.
 It burned down in 1979, and the new attractive clubhouse was built in its present location.
 Since it opened, the course has hosted many a state and national championship including several Oregon Opens (the one in 1929 was won by Horton Smith over a field that had Gene Sarazen, Tommy Armour, and Walter Hagen), several Oregon Amateurs (going back to 1928), several Northwest Opens, the Portland Open (a former PGA stop), and a US Open Sectional.
 For many years the course has hosted, and currently does host, the LPGA Portland Classic (formerly the Safeway Classic).

 Local businessmen, lead by B.C.
 Darnall, president of Swift & Co. which had a plant nearby, formed the club in 1924 and quickly bought the farmland on which the course was to be located.

 I Wish I Would Have Known Before I Played